orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 }
 ```

-A lot of interesting things happening here.
+Few things happening here.
 1. Function loops over all traits that model uses
 2. Prefixes trait's base name with `boot` and looks if method with that name exists
 3. If method exists, then forwards static call to execute it

-This gives us following idea.
+This gives us the following idea.
 If we create a trait with name `MyTrait` and put a static function in it with name `bootMyTrait` Eloquent will execute this function automatically whenever models gets booted.

 Here's our new `HandlesSlug` trait: